 - Are enrolled in benefits under Medicare, Medicaid, the Children’s Health Insurance Program, the Federal Employees Health Benefits Program or eligible to receive benefits under the U.S. military health system.

 Ensure Health Insurance Plans Qualify for the HCTC

 The HCTC program does not provide health coverage.
 Individuals will need to have or obtain qualified health coverage.
 All plans that were qualified for the HCTC in 2013 qualify for the HCTC through 2019 including COBRA or spousal coverage if the employer, or former employer, did not pay 50 percent or more of the cost of coverage.
-A qualified health plan offered through a Health Insurance Marketplace is not qualified coverage for the HCTC for 2017.
+A qualified health plan offered through a Health Insurance Marketplace is not qualified coverage for the HCTC after December 31, 2015.

 Affected individuals should review the Instructions for Form 8885, Health Coverage Tax Credit, for information about qualified health insurance plans that are eligible for the HCTC.

 Encourage individuals to keep the documents and records related to their eligibility to claim the credit.

 - For trade certified individuals demonstrating TAA, alternative TAA, or reemployment TAA eligibility—a copy of the official letter from the Department of Labor, state workforce agency, or employment office stating they are eligible for trade adjustment benefits